-5The \hat{O} notation suppresses poly $(\log \log n)$ factors.
+3The \hat{O} notation suppresses poly(log log n) factors.

-6More precisely, they proved that Boolean matrix multiplication requires $\Theta(n^2/\log n)$ bitwise OR operations on n-bit vectors, in a straight-line program model where each line is a bitwise OR of some subset of vectors in the matrices and a subset of previous lines in the program, and each row of the matrix product appears as the result of some line of the program.
+4More precisely, they proved that Boolean matrix multiplication requires $\Theta(n^2/\log n)$ bitwise OR operations on n-bit vectors, in a straight-line program model where each line is a bitwise OR of some subset of vectors in the matrices and a subset of previous lines in the program, and each row of the matrix product appears as the result of some line of the program.

-interesting applications.
-For one, Theorem 1.3 immediately implies a faster triangle detection algorithm.
-(A graph is triangle-free if and only if all vertex neighborhoods are independent sets.)
-The query problem can also model a special case of partial match retrieval, and the problem of preprocessing a 2-CNF formula F in order to evaluate F on arbitrary assignments a quickly [14].
-It can also be used to solve a query version of the well-known 3-SUM problem [27].
-The 3-SUM problem asks: given two sets A and B of n elements each, are there two elements in Athat add up to some element in B?
-The assumption that 3-SUM can't be solved much faster than the trivial $O(n^2)$ bound is used to show hardness for computational geometry problems [27].
-We can define a query version as: given two sets A and B of n elements each, preprocess them so that for any query set $S \subseteq A$, one can quickly answer whether two elements in S sum to an element in B. If we make a graph with a node for each element in A, and an edge between two elements in A if their sum is an element in B, this gives exactly the independent set query problem [14].
+- 3. Preprocessing 2-CNF Formulas.
+We can also a preprocess 2-CNF formula F on n variables, in order to quickly evaluate F on arbitrary assignments.
+Make a graph with 2n nodes, one for each possible literal in F. For each clause (l_i ∨ l_j) in F, put an edge between nodes ¬l_i and ¬l_j in the graph.
+Now given a variable assignment A : {0,1}n → {0,1}, observe that the set S_A = {x | A(l) = 1} ∪ {¬x | A(x) = 0} is independent if and only if A satisfies F. - 4.
+Answering 3-SUM Queries.
+Independent set queries can solve a query version of the well-known 3-SUM problem [29].
+The 3-SUM problem asks: given two sets A and B of n elements each, are there two elements in A that add up to some element in B?
+The assumption that 3-SUM cannot be solved much faster than the trivial $O(n^2)$ bound has been used to show hardness for many computational geometry problems [29], as well as lower bounds on data structures [43].

-2. PRELIMINARIES
+A natural query version of the problem is: given two sets A and B of n integers each, preprocess them so that for any query set $S \subseteq A$, one can quickly answer whether two elements in S sum to an element in B. Make a graph with a node for each integer in A, and an edge between two integer in A if their sum is an element in B: this gives exactly the independent set query problem.

+3 Preliminaries

 The Boolean semiring is the semiring on $\{0, 1\}$ with OR as addition and AND as multiplication.
-For Boolean matrices A and B, $A \lor B$ is the componentwise OR of A and B, $A \land B$ is the componentwise AND, and A B is the (Boolean) matrix product over the Boolean semiring.
+For Boolean matrices A and B, $A \vee B$ is the componentwise OR of A and B, $A \wedge B$ is the componentwise AND, and $A \star B$ is the (Boolean) matrix product over the Boolean semiring.
+When it is clear from the context, sometimes we omit the \star and write AB for the product.

 Since the running times of our algorithms involve polylogarithmic terms, we must make the computational model precise.
 Unless otherwise specified, we assume a standard word RAM with wordsize w.
 That is, accessing a memory location takes O(1) time, and we can perform simple operations (such as addition, componentwise AND and XOR, but not multiplication) on w-bit numbers in O(1) time.
+Typically, speedups in combinatorial algorithms come from either exploiting some combinatorial substructure, by preprocessing and doing table lookups, or by some "word tricks" which utilize the bit-level parallelism of the machine model.
 In our results, we explicitly state the dependence of the word size, denoted by w.
 The reader may assume $w = \Theta(\log n)$ for convenience.
 In fact all algorithms in this paper can be implemented on a pointer machine under this constraint.